-Integrative and Wholistic: Isabel offers both Eastern and Western modalities including Acceptance and Commitment Therapy (ACT), Cognitive-Behavioral Therapy (CBT), Dialectical-Behavior Therapy (DBT), Emotion-Focused Therapy (EFT), Interpersonal and Social Rhythm Therapy (IPSRT), Mindfulness-Based Stress Reduction (MBSR), Non-violent Compassionate Communication (NVC), Psychodynamic Therapy, Object Relations Therapy, Gestalt Therapy, Kundalini Yoga, iRest® Integrative Restorative Yoga Nidra, and Hypnotherapy.
+Integrative and Holistic: Isabel offers both Eastern and Western modalities including Acceptance and Commitment Therapy (ACT), Cognitive-Behavioral Therapy (CBT), Dialectical-Behavior Therapy (DBT), Emotion-Focused Therapy (EFT), Gottman Method Couples Therapy, Interpersonal and Social Rhythm Therapy (IPSRT), Mindfulness-Based Stress Reduction (MBSR), Non-violent Compassionate Communication (NVC), Psychodynamic Therapy, Object Relations Therapy, Gestalt Therapy, Kundalini Yoga, iRest® Integrative Restorative Yoga Nidra, and Hypnotherapy.

 Education and Experience: As a doctoral-level psychology (PsyD) candidate, licensed Mental Health Counselor Associate (LMHCA), registered Hypnotherapist (CHt) and licensed Chemical Dependency Professional (CDP), Isabel has a Master’s degree in Counseling Psychology (MA), and Business Administration (MBA) with an emphasis in organizational management.
 Her Master’s thesis focused on workplace stressors.
 She is a Reiki Energy Master, certified Kundalini Yoga Teacher, and iRest® Integrative Restorative Yoga Nidra Teacher, plus a current member of the International Association of Yoga Therapists, and the American Psychological Association.

 Personal Life: Isabel is married, and has lived in Sammamish for twenty years.
 She and her husband are happily enjoying their mid-40’s with four furry four-legged children including three miniature-pinscher dogs, and one very special cat.